AdityaGudadhe/CS425/A1/README.md

     Most of the functional routing based on the commands is done by a single function handleCommandRouting which just uses a switch statement based on the various commands.

-# 3. Design Trade-offs and Rationale
+# 3. Some Design Rationale:

 Shared storage elements like sockets map, groups map and the commands map which every thread is using needed to be protected so